ESMercado/Software-QA-Portfolio/README.md

 **About Me**

 Hi, my name is Elmer or **"Mer"** for short.
 Since the biginning of 2024 I have gained a lot of interest in the area of QA Testing in the software developement lifecycle.
-As someone who have been supporting businesses and corporations by building systems to efficiently handle company data to readable information for the last 5 years, I begged the question "How do I check if what I'm creating now properly works in production?".
+As someone who have been supporting businesses and corporations by building systems to efficiently handle company data to readable information for the last 5 years, I begged the question "How do I check if what I'm creating now properly works not jus in development but also in production?".
 Since then I have applied some of the this I have researched to my work.

 With this portfolio, I would like to share the things I have learned and applied from the courses I have joined, the self-taught journey I have gone through and parts of my past work experience as an independent developer.
 I am determined and excited to grow in this field of IT